Shockat Adam

-Shockat Hussain Adam Patel (born November 1972) is a Malawi-born British businessman, optometrist, and independent politician who has served as the Member of Parliament for Leicester South since 2024.

-In September 2024 he was a founder of the Independent Alliance.
+Shockat Hussain Adam Patel is a British businessman, optometrist, and independent politician who has served as the Member of Parliament for Leicester South since 2024.
+In September 2024 he joined in founding the Independent Alliance.

 Early life and career

-Adam was born in Malawi, into an Indian Memon family and grew up in Leicester, where he attended sixth-form college.
+Adam was born in Malawi, into a Gujarati family and grew up in Leicester, where he attended sixth-form college.
 He studied optometry at the University of Manchester Institute of Science and Technology.
 He is a director of Sask Optics which is owned by him, his wife and his brother Ismail Patel.

 Adam was the former Leicester chair of Muslim Engagement and Development, and spoke out against the 2022 Leicester unrest between Hindu and Muslim communities in the city.

 Prior to his candidacy, Adam had never been a member of a political party nor had public social media.
 In the 2019 general election he had supported Labour Party candidate Claudia Webbe's campaign in Leicester East.
 Adam has previously hosted hustings, and aided people in contacting their MP.